Goblin-Ecosystem/goblinWeaver/readme.md

 1. Go to weaver/addedValue/AddedValueEnum and add the name of your new value.
 2. Fill the three methods of this enumeration with your new added value
 3. Create a new class that extends weaver/addedValue/AbstractAddedValue.
+   3.1.
+If you also want to create an aggregated value of your new added value, create a new class that extends your previous new class and implements the "AggregateValue" interface.
 4. Write your internal logic in this new class.

 ## Licensing